git/git.github.io/SoC-Historical.md

 ---
 layout: default
-title: Historical Summer of Code Materials
+title: Historical Summer of Code and Outreachy Materials
 ---

-These pages are historical application materials for Summer of Code and other programs.
+These pages are historical materials for Summer of Code and Outreachy.
 They are for reference only!

 <ul>
 {% for node in site.pages reversed %}